OilProducts/wanderforge/README.md

 - Right mouse drag: look around (yaw/pitch)
 - Shift: hold to move faster
  - Default: horizontal mouse is inverted (A.K.A. swap left/right).
 Press `X` to toggle.
  - Title bar HUD shows FPS, position, yaw/pitch, invert flags, and speed.
-If shaders are available, an in‑window overlay mirrors the same info.
+If shaders are available, an in-window overlay mirrors the same info.
+  - When the mouse cursor is free (no RMB look), click the `Cull` HUD toggle to enable/disable CPU frustum culling.

 Config options:
 - File `wanderforge.cfg` (same directory) or env vars: